 Use Zipper Pouches and Bins to Keep Sensory Bins Neat

 One thing I love to incorporate into my therapy is themed sensory bins.
 However, these sensory bins and the loose materials I put in them can get super messy and time-consuming to organize.
 Using zipper pouches and a storage bin has helped keep my sensory bin materials neat.
 First, I store the loose cards or small toys in smaller zipper pouches.
 Then, I store the “sensory” materials in their zipper pouch.
 You can then place the sensory bin filler, smaller items, and materials all in one larger zipper pouch.
 Then, when it’s time for you to assemble your sensory bin, you can grab the zipper pouch and all the contents are together.
 Check out this blog post for more details.

 Looking for more ways to get your office or your materials organized?
 Take a look at my 7 Tips for Organization.

-If you’re an SLP that has an articulation/phonology heavy caseload, then you’ll want to take a peak at my previous blog post where I talk about setting up articulation folders to help with organization.
+If you’re an SLP that has an articulation/phonology-heavy caseload, then you’ll want to take a peek at my previous blog post where I talk about setting up articulation folders to help with organization.